-At Yoast we’ve seen a lot of websites of every calibre.
-Because I personally like conversion rate optimization so much, I always like the webshops we get to review.
-A lot of these webshops have various things they’re doing right or wrong, but there’s one thing I’ve found that almost every website can improve on: testimonials.
+At Yoast we’ve seen a lot of websites of every caliber.
+Because we like conversion rate optimization so much, we designed the conversion review in which we review webshops.
+A lot of these webshops have various things they’re doing right or wrong, but there’s one thing we found that almost every website can improve on: testimonials.
 A lot of websites do actually have testimonials, but just having them simply isn’t enough.

-So I’ll try to explain what I think is necessary and what steps you could take to find out how testimonials can work best for you.
-I’ll obviously start with explaining why I think testimonials work in the first place.
+So we try to explain what we think is necessary and what steps you could take to find out how testimonials can work best for you.
+We’ll obviously start with explaining why we think testimonials work in the first place.

 Note: In this post I’ll use the word testimonials for both testimonials and (product) reviews.
-I chose to do this, because I feel the two are actually the same thing.
+We chose to do so, because I feel the two are actually the same thing.
 There’s only one real difference: reviews can actually be negative.

 Why testimonials work